- Project Director : Scott McConn

-From the architect.
+Text description provided by the architects.
 Located 45km south of Perth in a rapidly expanding region, focused on creating new residential areas for young and recently arrived migrant and local families, Baldivis Secondary College has not only created a unique and new model for schools within Western Australia but also a vibrant new community hub within its ever changing and growing neighbourhood.
 Designed to accommodate over 1450 students from Years 7 to 12 the school has already achieved record enrollments and has become a loved and respected part of the community as well as a vibrant and exceptional school, led by a Principal and staff who are nothing less than inspirational.

 The design of the school is closely linked to the Baldivis physical, cultural and historic context, one being defined in great part by a long market gardening and industrial heritage underpinned by a strong community focused on sustainability and community development.
 This contextual setting establishes the architectural language for the school which is conceived as a contemporary re-imagining of the archetypical Australian industrial shed.